aoterodelaroza/aoterodelaroza.github.io/_gibbs2/98_manual/02_basickeywords.md

 The use of NAT, MM, Z, and the input volumes and energies is often a source of confusion.
 The following rules apply:

-* NAT can be chosen as any multiple of the system's unit formula.
+* NAT can be chosen as any multiple of the system's formula unit.
 In the output, all extensive thermodynamic properties (energy, free energies, entropy,...) are given per NAT atoms.